Moths Infestation

 Also known as Tineola bisselliella

-Adult are around 6 – 8 mm long
+Adults are around 6–8 mm long

 Straw coloured wings with no markings